apache/struts/src/xdt/Readme-tagdoclet.txt

-default          | no/""              | Default value if not supplied type             | no/"String/Object" | DESCRIPTIVE Type, for documentation tld-type         | no/""              | ACTUAL JAVA TYPE, if explicitely needed for <type> element in tld description      | no/""              | Tag attribute description
+default          | no/""              | Default value if not supplied type             | no/"String/Object" | DESCRIPTIVE Type, for documentation tld-type         | no/""              | ACTUAL JAVA TYPE, if explicitely needed for <type> element in tld description      | no/""              | Tag attribute description.
+If not provided, javadoc content is used.